statycc/loop-fission/README.md

 * `utilities/` e.g. the timing script, obtained from [PolyBench/C][PB] benchmark suite [version 4.2](https://sourceforge.net/projects/polybench/files/).

+* `plot.py` is used for generating tables and plots from results.

 * `run.sh` is a wrapper for the timing script; it enables benchmarking directories.

-* `plot.py` is used for generating tables and plots from results.

 The folders `results` and `plots` are discussed below.

 ## Reproducing results

 **System requirements:** Linux/OSX host, C compiler with OpenMP support, Python 3+ for plotting.
-The system should have multiple cores for parallelism: but 4 cores is sufficient for this experiment.
+The system should have multiple cores for parallelism, but 4 cores is sufficient for this experiment.

 Benchmarking proceeds in two phases: first capture the timing results, then generate